hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 In OLAP databases, you might encounter clustering, partitioning, or some other keys.
 These usually divide table into chunks.
-(We won't go into too much detail here as partitioning and clustering techniques are database-specific.)
+(We won't go into too much detail here as partitioning and clustering techniques are database-specific).

 If we take our `post` table from previous examples and set clustering key to the `updated_at` column, the database will ideally create chunks that cover mutually exclusive time intervals of `updated_at` .
 When your query hits a clustering or partitioning key, the database can skip all chunks that do not contain the key.
 If you do not hit the key, it needs to check all partitions.

 If you decide to partition a table, you should choose a column that you often use to filter it.
 Often, databases will let you define only one partition column, e.g. [BigQuery](https://cloud.google.com/bigquery/docs/partitioned-tables).
 In practice, people often partition by insertion date in append-only tables.
 This makes sense because if data grows in a reasonably similar pace in time, and you usually need to work with data for certain period.

 Clustering keys, for example in [Snowflake](https://docs.snowflake.com/en/user-guide/tables-clustering-keys), are more flexible.
 You can define clustering key on multiple columns.
 BigQuery actually allows both partitioning and clustering.
 You can use any [combination](https://cloud.google.com/bigquery/docs/clustered-tables) of the two methods.

 Clustering or partitioning is primarily useful on larger tables (think > 1 TB).
 With smaller ones, the overhead of shuffling data might not be worth it.
 If you are paying for the time that database does something, as in Snowflake, you